 PhD Coordinators may be willing to offer brief feedback on draft proposals/applications prior to a formal submission, subject to sufficient notice and availability.
-Please contact the PhD Coordinator in the relevant GSA school to which you want to apply here.
+Please contact the PhD Coordinator in the relevant GSA school to which you want to apply (see p1 of this document).